 Integrated healthcare reimbursement

 Integrated health at the reimbursement level requires forging more direct collaboration between payers and providers.
 This takes closely coordinating care planning, commissioning, and delivery.
-Payer-provider integration incentivizes every type of healthcare system to encourage health professionals to maximize high-quality care while minimizing costs.
+Payer-provider integration incentivizes every type of healthcare system to encourage health professionals to maximize high-quality care while being cost-effective.

 When insurance companies work to adopt integrated health and gradually add coverage for more specialties at clinics, hospitals, mental health centers, emergency departments, as well as community health and social service agencies, care is streamlined and health outcomes improve.